FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Takeback=This is an action you can take in-game that undoes a move.
 Clicking it sends an offer to your opponent.
 Appears in the box on right right-hand side.
 Translate freely, but keep it short.
 For instance, this has been translated to "Cancel move" in several languages.

-Propose a takeback=The title text (what you see when you hover the mouse over) of "Takeback".
+Propose a takeback=The mouseover text of "Takeback".
+See its description for details.

 Takeback proposition sent=Informs the player that a takeback proposition has been sent.
 This is a system message that appears in the chat box.